YNW Melly: Career

-2016–2018: Early fame, Collect Call EP, and I AM YOU
+2016–2018: Early fame, Collect Call EP, and I Am You

 Demons adopted the stage name "YNW Melly" in 2016.
 YNW (an initialism of "Young Nigga World" or "Young New Wave") is a hip-hop collective that included Demons, Anthony "YNW Sakchaser" Williams, Christopher "YNW Juvy" Thomas Jr., and Cortlen "YNW Bortlen" Henry.

 In late 2017, while still incarcerated, Demons released his first project, an EP called Collect Call, which contained features from numerous well-known artists, including Lil B and John Wicks.
 In 2018, he released the singles "Virtual (Blue Balenciagas)", "Melly the Menace", and "Slang That Iron".
 Other singles include "4 Real", "Butter Pecan", and "Medium Fries".
 The respective music videos have amassed 26 million, 16 million and 11 million views on YouTube, as of January 2019.

+In 2018, he met and bonded with the Chicago rapper King Von, with whom he shared the same music manager, Jameson "100K" Francois.

 In August 2018, Demons released his debut mixtape I Am You, which later appeared on the Billboard 200 at number 192 on January 10, 2019.

 2019–2021: We All Shine, Melly vs. Melvin, and Just a Matter of Slime

 On January 18, 2019, while incarcerated, Demons released We All Shine, his second commercial mixtape, consisting of 16 tracks.
 The project featured collaborations with Kanye West and Fredo Bang.
 A music video directed by Cole Bennett with Lyrical Lemonade for "Mixed Personalities" featuring West was released with the album.

 As of March 2019, Demons had amassed over 200 million streams on Spotify with over 10 million monthly listeners.
 His most-streamed song was "Murder on My Mind", which was originally released as a single before being added to I Am You.

 On November 22, 2019, Demons released his debut studio album, Melly vs. Melvin.
 It peaked at number eight on the Billboard 200, making it his highest-charting album.
 The album included the singles "223's", which peaked at number 34 on the Billboard Hot 100.

+On November 29, 2019, Demons was featured on "Rollin" single by his friend, etiquette colleague and Chicago artist King Von this is specifically the second single for Levon James mixtape, this song was also accompanied by a music video filmed by DrewFilmedIt.

 On March 13, 2020, Demons released a remix of his track "Suicidal", making it the second single from Melly vs. Melvin.
 The remix included a feature from late American rapper and singer Juice Wrld, making it his third official posthumous feature.
-The song has peaked at number 20 on the Hot 100, becoming Melly's second top 20 entry.
+The song has peaked at number 20 on the Hot 100, becoming Demons' second top 20 entry.